What You Need to Know About Boilermaker

-In 2016, there was an estimated number of 17,200 jobs in the United States for Boilermaker.
+In the United States, there were 17,200 jobs for Boilermaker in 2016.
 New jobs are being produced at a rate of 8.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Boilermaker by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+The BLS estimates 1,900 yearly job openings in this field.

 The states with the most job growth for Boilermaker are Arizona, Connecticut, and Nevada.
 Watch out if you plan on working in Mississippi, Idaho, or Delaware.
 These states have the worst job growth for this type of profession.